 DURATION AND DELIVERY

-The course will be held 2 nights per week over two semesters, with a maximum of 4 full weekend workshops.
+The course will be held 2 nights (Night course) or 1 day (Day course) per week over two semesters, with a maximum of 4 full weekend workshops.
 Minimum Course numbers are required for courses to go ahead.

 VENUE FOR DELIVERY